 Good quality CBD has very little THC in it.
 THC is the compound responsible for psychoactive effects.
 This means you can take CBD flower for stress management with little worry about whether or not you will still be able to function at work.

-CBD hemp is fast-acting, can be taken in several ways, and is legal on the federal level.
+CBD flower is fast-acting, can be taken in several ways, and is legal on the federal level.

 If you are a beginner, start slow to identify the right dose.
 With time, you can also figure out the best time of day to take CBD in order to manage your stress optimally.